winitzki/scall/tutorial/programming_dhall.md

 The Appendix of the book contains some theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types.

+_The text of this book was written and edited without using any LLMs._

 ## Overview of Dhall

 The Dhall project's documentation covers many aspects of using Dhall to produce YAML and JSON configuration files.